Filters

 Louis XVI period, c.
 1780, various hardwoods and softwoods, conical fluted feet, openwork frieze, the front carved in the form of a bird, a torch, a quiver and foliage, gold-painted, partly bronzed, moulded marble top, 89 x 121 x 56 cm, in good overall condition with minor signs of age and use.

-• Französischer Salonspiegel Sold
+• Französischer Spiegel Detail

 • Französische Salonkommode mit Chinoiseriedekor Sold